rajraushan123/rajraushan123/README.md

 - 💞️ I’m looking to collaborate whith friends and teachers.
 - 📫 How to reach me ... by link only.
 - 😄 Pronouns: ...
 RAJ
-- ⚡ Fun fact: ... work on your interest.
+- ⚡ Fun fact: ... work on my interest.

 <!---
 rajraushan123/rajraushan123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.